Adamkoro/ArchTitus/README.md

 ## Based on ArchTitus, changed for my personal preferences

 Main differnce is I prefer to use lvm.
 Root is on lvm with xfs filesystem.
 Added Plymputh for see a better boot screen.
 Lot of other packages that I'm using.
+Of course KDE backup contains my preferencies and settings.
+Added "bashrc-install.sh" that contains my bash settings.

 <img src="https://i.imgur.com/YiNMnan.png" />